 Wouldn’t it be easier to be prepared and use your own checkbook.
 Then you only provide the lender:

 - A copy of the initial earnest money deposit check.

 - Evidence the check cleared your account.

-The bottom line is if you are looking to buy real estate, be prepared, and don’t write an earnest money deposit off of a friend’s bank account, a parent’s bank account, a cash advance on a credit card, or a business account of yours that you figure on paying back from your personal account.
+The bottom line is if you are looking to buy real estate, be prepared.
+Don’t write an earnest money deposit off of a friend’s bank account, a parent’s bank account, or a cash advance on a credit card.
+Don’t even use a business account of yours that you figure on paying back from your personal account.
 It creates a paperwork nightmare!